Setting Up Curbside Delivery

 2. Creating an Efficient Process

 Adapting your staff to curbside delivery can be a tricky process if they've never been trained in doing so.
 As an owner, it is your job to make sure that they understand the processes and steps needed to make the transition smooth.
 You'll want to have an online menu set up that allows customers to add orders or customize them.
 Sites like Squarespace and Wix are perfect for setting up an online menu for restaurants.
-They each come with their features and have their pros and cons, however, they are great for creating a fast detailed ordering system.
+They each come with their features and have their pros and cons.
+However, they are great for creating a fast detailed ordering system.
 Make sure to have an option that lets customers add what vehicle they are in and what color it is.

 3. Have a Well Trained Staff

-After you've implemented the following steps above, training your staff to be efficient as possible will be the icing on the cake.
+After you've implemented the following steps above, training your staff to be as efficient as possible will be the icing on the cake.
 Take some time before you open your restaurant to effectively train your staff members on how to do curbside delivery.
 You'll want to train them on possibly having a new POS system or how to run orders.
 Some customers may prefer contactless handoff.
 If a customer requests this, a simple fix could be to put it on a tray and leave it at a designated table for them.
-To conclude, communication and safety are what's going to help your transition to curbside delivery be as efficient as possible.
+All things considered, communication and safety are what's going to help your transition to curbside delivery be as efficient as possible.
 Make sure that your staff sanitizes everything in between breaks and you're well on your way to having a successful curbside delivery.

-In conclusion, curbside delivery has emerged as a vital strategy for businesses, especially during the pandemic.
+Curbside delivery has emerged as a vital strategy for businesses, especially during the pandemic.
 By establishing designated pickup locations, streamlining processes, and ensuring staff are well-trained, businesses can successfully implement curbside delivery to meet customer needs while prioritizing safety and efficiency.
 With effective communication and safety measures in place, businesses can navigate this transition seamlessly, providing a convenient and secure experience for customers.